Convex-Dev/payment-pointers/README.md

 ### Creating and transferring shares

 Shares can be conceptualized as fungible tokens, a common notion found in many decentralized networks.
-Each share represents a likelihood of being selected as payment receiver when a payment stream is initiated in the context of a specific revenue stream.
+Each share represents a likelihood of being selected as the payment receiver when a payment stream is initiated in the context of a specific revenue stream.
 In Convex Lisp, a fungible token can be created in a couple of lines.

 Let us suppose that Alice is the original founder.
-For the sake of simplicity, 100 shares are minted where each share represents a 1% chance of being selected as payment receiver for any given payment:
+For the sake of simplicity, 100 shares are minted where each share represents a 1% chance of being selected as the payment receiver for any given payment:

 ```clojure
 (import convex.fungible :as fun)